adamsilver/fdpb/05-an-inbox.md

 This is all very interesting from a design perspective, but it's hardly a useful way to communicate.
 First, the message obscures the content beneath.
 Second, users have to read the message before it disappears.
 This makes comprehension a stressful task and takes control *away* from the user.

 Really, a success message should be laid out bare and placed within the natural flow of the page.
-There is no need to obscure parts of interface.
-After all the message is temporary and will naturally disappear when the user leaves the page.
+There is no need to obscure parts of the interface.
+After all, the message is temporary and will naturally disappear when the user leaves the page.

 However, if research shows that being able to dismiss a message *adds value*, you can offer the functionality in the form of a button.
 When clicked, it hides the message.

 ![Success With Dismiss](./images/05/dismiss.png)

 Be careful to inject the `<button>` with Javascript.
 If we put it in directly in the HTML, then the interface will appear broken when Javascript is unavailable.
-That is, clicking the button will do nothing.
+That is, nothing will happen when it's clicked.

 ### Confirming Versus Undoing

 As a safety measure, some roads have speed bumps.
 They cause drivers to slow down on roads that are more likely to cause accidents.
-We can create a digital speed bump by asking users to confirm their action (shown below.
+We can create a digital speed bump by asking users to confirm their action:

 ![Are you sure](./images/05/are-you-sure.png)

-This is fine for infrequent tasks but it quikcly becomes tedious when that action needs to be performed more often.
+This is fine for infrequent tasks but it quickly becomes tedious when that action needs to be performed more often.
 Continuing with the driving analogy then: it's a bit like puttings speed bumps on the motorway.
 They'd probably cause more accidents, not less.

 An alternative approach would be letting users perform the action immediately, without any warning.
 Then, along with the success message, give users the choice to undo their action.
-Clicking *undo*, would reverse the action by restoring their emails back into their inbox.
+Clicking *undo*, would reverse the action by restoring their emails back to the inbox.
 If only we could *undo* accidents on the road.

 ![Undo](./images/05/undo.png)